ooni/spec/informed-consent/quiz.md

 # Quiz

-Please answer the questions of the following quiz correctly to get started with ooniprobe!
+Please answer the following questions to ensure that you have understood what ooniprobe does and that you are aware of risks associated with running the software.

 ## In regards to how detectable ooniprobe is, which of the following statements
 ## is true?